An Introduction to the Three Principles...

 events that happen during our lives, or what we or other people do or don't do, or what we have or don't have.
 Instead, our experience of life comes entirely from our nonstop, moment to moment, up and down stream of thought.
 No matter what we see, what we

-do, or what happens to us, everything is perceived by each of us, individually, through our own unique and personal thinking in each moment.
+do, or what happens to us, everything is perceived by each of us, individually, through our own unique and personal up and down thinking in each moment.
 No exception.

 Flat Tire - Frustrating, Fatal, or Funny